YordanYanakiev/PoE-Builds/README.md

 Copy each line, paste it to Youtube.
-Spean couple of minutes to see the build in action in 2 different videos.
+Spend couple of minutes to see the build in action in 2 different videos.
 Move to next line.
+Repeat.
 When You decide one and wish to go for real build - PM "Tyr" in game Beginer Friendly
 1. Cyclone Slayer PoE Build Guide